Feature request #1442

 I don't agree with closing it.
 The --configpath startup flag is not a usable solution on OS X since that requires starting from a Terminal, I don't think there is a way to add flags to the startup of an app started in the normal way.
 The desired config path must be defined as the default in compilation.

-#16 Updated by Regis Haubourg over 6 years ago
+#16 Updated by Regis Haubourg almost 7 years ago

 I found a good reason to reopen this ticket too.
 I have directories like '/sextante' and '.maptplotlib' too!
 We really need to centralize all profile info, caches and other preferences under .qgis.
 This should be explained as a rule for plugin developpement.
 Sextante is a particular case, since it now is part of qgis core.
 We really need to move it somewhere inside .qgis.
 I will open a ticket for sextante, but we need to solve it here IMHO.

-#17 Updated by William Kyngesburye over 6 years ago
+#17 Updated by William Kyngesburye almost 7 years ago